The impact of electricity rollout by Virunga Alliance in Eastern DR Congo

 Spin-offs

-The core research project led to several spin-offs, either because we transformed a challenge into an opportunity (Ebola & Covid-19 & Nyiragongo Eruption), or because we looked for ways to strengthen the causal identification and make the data collection more cost-effective (AtlasAI), or because Virunga took policy initiatives that lend itself relatively easily to an impact evaluation (eCookers).
+The core research project led to several spin-offs, either because we transformed a challenge into an opportunity (Ebola & Covid-19 & Nyiragongo Eruption), or because we looked for ways to strengthen the causal identification and make the data collection more cost-effective (AtlasAI), or because the electrification gave way to policy initiatives that could be analysed through a separate impact evaluation (eCookers & Jobs and Violence).
 We briefly summarize the different spin-offs below, and the research stage they are at.

 Spin-off 1: Ebola vs. Covid-19

-On May 22, 2012, the Nyiragongo volcano, located at the outskirts of Goma, erupted.
+On May 22, 2012 the Nyiragongo volcano, located at the outskirts of Goma erupted.
 Following a series of earthquakes, there were concerns that the city could be further affected.
-Hence, on May 27, 2021, an evacuation order was given for 10 city areas in Goma.
+Hence, on May 27, 2021 an evacuation order was given for 10 city areas in Goma.
 The evacuation order was lifted on June 7, 2021.
 Both the eruption and the risk for subsequent eruption triggered a refugee flow of people seeking safety.
 We study how Goma residents coped with the eruption and evacuation order.
 Who decided to leave, or stay behind?
-How did the evacuation order and the relative risk of exposure to the lava stream affect the decision to flee?
-Did this decision vary across individuals part of the same household?
+How did the evacuation order and the risk exposure affect the evacuation decision?
+Did this decision vary across individuals that are part of the same household?
 If so, why?
-How did people who fled fulfil their basic needs in terms of shelter, food, and water?
+How did evacuees fulfil their basic needs in terms of shelter, food, and water?
 To answer these questions, we designed a survey.
 Elie Lunanga and Elias Maombi travelled to Goma in June 2021 to train and supervise a team of enumerators.
 They conducted interviews with 642 respondents who were present in Goma at the time of the eruption.
-Elias analysed the data in his Master dissertation, titled “Flee or stay?
+Elias analysed the data in his Master Dissertation, titled “Flee or stay?
 Exploring the intra-household decision to flee in the face of the 2021 volcano eruption in Goma, Eastern DRC”.
-His dissertation won the Prize for Global Research awarded by the Province of Antwerp.
-We are now transforming this dissertation into an academic article.
+His dissertation won The Prize for Global Research awarded by the province of Antwerp.
 Check out Elias’ short video on his prize-winning research.

 We have started collaborating with Atlas AI – a University of Stanford spin-off specialized in applying Artificial Intelligence techniques to develop better quality and more localized socioeconomic measures in data sparse environments.
 Our collaboration is benefiting from a Wellspring Philanthropic Fund grant to explore the extent to which satellite- and machine learning-based estimates can complement survey-based outcome measurements.
 For instance, we will conduct a complementary impact assessment of electrification relying on Atlas AI’s localized measures of asset wealth.
 In addition, we are exploring the possibility of using high-resolution imagery to develop new machine learning pipelines to identify building construction and quality characteristics, as well as locate exact places and times where deforestation and charcoal production take place.